pmateusz/meatie/README.md

 ### Retries

-Meatie can retry failed HTTP requests following the strategy described in the endpoint definition.
-The retry strategy is defined using third-party functions that control if a retry should be attempted, how long to wait between consecutive attempts to call the endpoint, and when to abort further retries.
+Meatie can retry failed HTTP requests following the strategy set in the endpoint definition.
+The retry strategy is controlled using third-party functions that specify when a retry should be attempted, how long to wait between consecutive attempts to call the endpoint, and whether to abort further retries.

 ```python
 from typing import Annotated